markhm/sharepoint-treebrowser/README.md

 ## SharePoint TreeBrowser
 _Has your SharePoint library become slightly unorganised over time?_

 This tool visualises exported metadata exported from one or more SharePoint libraries.
-It will help you understand 1) where documents are, 2) which structure or governing rules are missing and 3) what needs to be done to bring a bit of order.
+It will help you understand 1) where documents are, 2) which structure or governing rules are missing and 3) what needs to be done to bring a bit of order and keep your teams productive.

 ## Prerequisites and acknowledgements
-This tool requires on Java 1.8.
+Requires Java 1.8 or higher.

-The SharePoint TreeBrowser was built using prefuse.org, a visualisation library for Java.
+Built on <abbr title="https://prefuse.org">prefuse</abbr>, a visualisation library for Java developed by <attr title="http://jheer.org">Jeffrey Heer</attr>.

 ## Features
 The SharePoint TreeBrowser features:
 - Tree-based visualisation of documents in one or more SharePoint libraries
+- Seamless zoom in/out to quickly understand large data structures and their relevant details
+- Currently supports the following Danish metadata colums:
+  - Oprettet (Creation date)
+  - Oprettet af (Created by)
+  - Ændret (Change date)
+  - Ændret af (Changed by)
+  - Arbejdspakke (Work package)
+  - Produkt (Product)
+  - Produkt type (Product type)
+  - Flyt til arkiv (Archived Y/N)
+  - Forretningsenhed (Business unit)
-- Layering
+  - Indholdstype (Content type)

 ## Download
 The SharePoint TreeBrowser is available as fat jar via:@@.